lmorg/murex/README.md

 supported via a `--stdin` flag.
 It's an easy thing to implement but wasn't considered necessary for the MVP (minimum viable product).

-* _No support for reading saved files._ Again this is an easy fix but wasn't required for the MVP.
-However it will be needed if I want support for sha-bang (`#!/bin/env`-prefixed scripts).

 * _The lang/builins/encoders package exhibits weird behaviors as seen
 from the failing regression tests._ This is a tougher problem to crack.
 My current working theory is that there is a race condition with io.Copy